rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/index.md

 **To follow along with the tutorials you need to already have or [apply for a SCINet account](https://scinet.usda.gov/signup/) and be able to successfully login to your account.
 We recommend applying for an account by 8/12/2020 at the latest**, as the process can take 1-2 weeks for final approval.
 Please note, if you need help accessing your SCINet account you should plan on attending the pre-meeting login assistance session on 8/19/2020 (Session 0), but make sure you have applied for an account well in advance of this session.

+**To follow along with the Session 4 Tutorial: Computational Reproducibility Tools make sure you create a Github account** for yourself and remember your Github username and password.
+You will also, of course, need a SCINet account as described above.

 **Please register for each session individually** using the registration links below so we can have an idea of how many people will be present at each event.
 Note, each session will have a separate Zoom link and password so you must register for each session you would like to attend.

 Lastly, review the pre-meeting checklist and background information on the [Pre-meeting page](/SCINET-GEOSPATIAL-RESEARCH-WG/content/0-PreMeeting.html).